Deadworld-bit/TurnBasedStrategy_Testing/README.md

 [![Create a Turn Based Strategy Game with Unity | © 2023 by Deadworld ]](https://github.com/Deadworld-bit/TurnBasedStrategy_Testing.git)

 Welcome to the **TurnBasedStrategy_Testing** repository!
-This Unity project showcases a turn-based strategy game built with a custom grid system, action point mechanics, and intelligent enemy AI.
+This Unity project showcases a turn-based strategy game demo built with a custom grid system, action point mechanics, and intelligent enemy AI.
 Explore tactical gameplay with strategic movement, dynamic combat, and an evolving user interface.

 # Project Overview